 The trains look like the locomotives that people used back in the 1900s on the Ballenberg steam railway.
 They are black in color, the train carriages are rectangular, and the windows aren’t made for sightseeing, unlike the Brienz-Rothorn steam train.

 In the Ballenberg steam railway, you will not have views that are as epic as the ones you’ll see in Brienz-Rothorn.
 However, you still have the scenery of Lake Brienz along the way.

-I think the Ballenberg steam railway is good for travelers who just want to have a relaxing time, also a simple memorable moment with someone.
+I think the Ballenberg steam railway is good for travelers who just want a relaxing time and a simple memorable moment with someone.
 The slow-moving locomotive will just give you enough time to talk about life while enjoying the scenery of Lake Brienz.